dsohk/workshops/zlab1/README.md

 # Lab 1 - Rancher Onboarding Experience Tour

-In this script, it will deploy 3 Azure Linux Instances.
-The first instance runs Rancher Server with Keycloak installed on the same node.
-Then, 2 all-in-one RKE2 clusters will be provisioned and managed by the same server.
+This terraform script will build out an environment as follows.

+1. Single Node VM hosting the following

+* Rancher Server 2.6.3 on RKE2
+* Keycloak Server
+* Elastic and Kibana

+2. Two downstream all-in-one RKE2-based clusters managed by the Rancher Server

+Once the lab environment is ready, we will show you

+1. How to configure Rancher Server to have single sign-on with Keycloak Server

+2. How to configure and ship the logs from Kubernetes to ElasticSearch